- Planning Your Trip

 - Need Help?

-a pattern of development characterized by a mix of uses surrounding a transit station where streets have a high level of connectivity, blocks are small, and buildings and uses cater to the pedestrian.
+Transit-Oriented Development (TOD) is a pattern of development characterized by a mix of uses surrounding a transit station where streets have a high level of connectivity, blocks are small, and buildings and uses cater to pedestrians.

-The purpose is to make access to and from the transit station walk-able and accessible in an environment that is human-scaled and provide for a mix of compatible and complementary land uses which facilitate transit ridership.
+The purpose is to make access to and from the transit station walkable and accessible in an environment that is human-scaled and provides for a mix of compatible and complementary land uses which facilitate transit ridership.

 The cities of Phoenix, Tempe and Mesa have taken action to encourage development near the existing 20-mile light rail alignment.
-There has been a substantial increase in development activity since 2004.
+There has been a substantial increase in development activity since construction began on the light rail in 2005.

 Vision: Support its member cities in attaining their community and economic development goals and initiatives by serving primarily as a resource, a support function and community educator.
 By assisting in promoting high quality, more intensive development on and near properties adjacent to the light rail, Valley Metro can increase ridership and support long-term system capacity.
 Also, such development creates attractive investment opportunities for the private sector and stimulates additional development.